 Because it does not dissolve in water, it is important to use very sparingly to avoid buildup.
 Here are some of the best benefits beeswax has for hair:

 - Smooths strands: The texture of beeswax makes it a great product for smoothing flyaways and frizz.
 It works best near the ends of the hair, as applying it too close to your scalp could make your hair look greasy.

 - Creates long-wearing hairstyles: One of the main uses for beeswax in hair is when starting dreadlocks or locs, as it is essential for getting the hair to lock and stay in place.
 When mixed with a carrier oil or butter, beeswax is an excellent styling product, helping to keep your style in place, especially for short hair.

-- Barrier against frizz: Beeswax, due to its texture, is great for keeping hair straight.
-The fact that it us not able to dissolve in water means it prevents high humidity from causing your hair to frizz.
+- Barrier against frizz: Due to its texture, is great for keeping hair straight.
+Since it is not water soluble, beeswax prevents high humidity from causing your hair to frizz.

 - Purported to help with hair growth: While science is still waiting to confirm, a 2016 study found that a hair wax that contained beeswax significantly increased hair length over 30 days.
 However, this wasn't a placebo effect study, and there's no sign that beeswax was the sole reason for the growth.

 - Locks in moisture: The formula and texture of beeswax make it a great choice for sealing split ends.
 The traces of vitamin A in beeswax make it ideal for moisturizing hair.

 - Helps ease certain dermatologic conditions: Beeswax can also be helpful in easing some dermatologic conditions.
 Research showed that a mixture of honey, beeswax and olive oil helped treat psoriasis, eczema, and dandruff.